Context-Aware Indoor Point Cloud Object Generation through User Instructions: Methodology

 \section{Methodology}

-In this section, we introduce the proposed Point-cloud-based Instructed Scene Augmentation (PISA).
-An overview of our model is presented in \cref{fig:general_pipeline}.
+In this section, we introduce the proposed scene modification method.
+An overview of our model is presented in Fig.~\ref{fig:general_pipeline}.

-\paragraph{Data Pipeline.} We transform the existing visual grounding dataset to accommodate the task of instructed scene augmentation.
+\paragraph{Data Pipeline.} We transform the existing visual grounding dataset to accommodate instructed scene modification.
 As part of the data pipeline, descriptive texts are paraphrased by LLM to obtain generative instructions, which are then revised manually and by rules.

-\paragraph{Model Pipeline.} The scene augmentation process involves two stages: (a) locate the desired position using the grounding model; (b) create a new object based on the location and scene context using the text-to-point model.
+\paragraph{Model Pipeline.} The scene modification process involves two stages: (a) locate the desired position using the grounding model; (b) create a new object based on the location and scene context using the text-to-point model.
 In the following sections, we will elaborate further on each module.

-\paragraph{Problem Statement.} The instructed scene augmentation task is to generate a proper target object $O_{tgt}$ into a specific scene $S$ given a generative instruction.
-In our settings, a scene $S$ can be viewed as the collection of the in-scene objects $\{O_{ctx, i}\}^N_{i=1}$.
-The spatial representation of an object $O$ can be viewed as the combination of the center location $\vect{l}\in \mathbb{R}^3$, the original size $s\in \mathbb{R}$, and the normalized point cloud $\matr{p}\in [-1,1]^{P\times C}$.
-For simplicity, we rewrite $S$ as:
+\paragraph{Problem Statement.} The task of instructed scene modification involves generating a suitable target object $O_{tgt}$ within a specific scene $S$ based on a generative instruction.
+In our setup, a scene $S$ can be conceptualized as the ensemble of in-scene objects $\{O_{ctx, i}\}^N_{i=1}$.
+The spatial representation of object $O$ comprises its central location $\vect{l}\in \mathbb{R}^3$, original size $s\in \mathbb{R}$, and normalized point cloud $\matr{p}\in [-1,1]^{P\times C}$.
+For ease of understanding, we denote $S$ as:

 where $N$ is the number of in-scene context objects and $C$ is the number of channels (\eg, $C=6$ for XYZ-RGB points).